 - Those who have previously held a long-term fellowship at the Institute are not eligible to apply

-- Candidates must hold a PhD by the time the fellowship begins in October 2022.
+- Candidates must hold a PhD by the time the fellowship begins in September/October 2024.
 For those who do not hold a PhD upon application, their reference must be provided by their PhD supervisor

 - Fellowships at the Warburg Institute may not be held concurrently with another fellowship or award

 - Incomplete applications, or applications without references will not be considered.